Are you heading for a Day in Dunedin?

 If you have a car, pop around one more bay and you’ll be rewarded with Deborah Bay;

 We had a one night stay in Sawyers Bay, which is a little bay just before Port Chalmers (city side).
-Although I wouldn’t rate Sawyers Bay as a must visit, our little cottage was just perfect, and if you don’t need to stay in the city, then this is your perfect home away from home.
+Although I wouldn’t rate Sawyers Bay as a must visit, our little cottage was just perfect.
+If you don’t need to stay in the city, then this is your perfect home away from home.

-This was just my second Air BNB experience, and I have to say, after these first two experiences, I am really sold on Air BNB – especially for value for money.
+This was just my second Air BNB experience.
+I’m happy to say I’m sold on the experiences, especially for value for money.